grahamrp/grahamrp.github.io/_posts/2014-09-14-clustering-universities-with-guardian-2015-part-1.md

 ---
 layout: post
 title: "University Clustering using the Guardian University Guide 2015: Part 1"
-date: 2014-09-15 00:00:01
+date: 2014-09-14
 ---

-This is the first in a series of posts about clustering universities using data from the Guardian University Guide 2015.
+This is the first in a two-part series of posts about clustering universities using data from the Guardian University Guide 2015.
 I'll be addressing the following

 - Are there any clear clusters of universities based on the Guardian metrics?
-- If so, are the clusters interesting?
+- If so, do the clusters have any interesting characteristics?

 But in this first part I want to describe the hierarchical clustering technique and discuss the visualising of clusters using dendrograms.